LSPE-CNU/ECO-ANA_Techno-Economic-Analysis-Tool-for-Chemical-Processes/README.md

 1. `ecoana.eqpcomo`
      `eqpcomo` is a Python module for chemical process equipment cost estimation.
      This module provides a unified interface to estimate equipment purchase costs using several well-known correlations from chemical engineering literature.
      Each model contains equipment-specific correlations, capacity ranges, and material factors based on the original literature sources.
-     And each model has its own valid equipment types and parameter requirements.

-     The library currently implements models from:
+     The library currently implements equipment cost estimation models from:
      > *Turton model*: Richard A. Turton (2018), “Analysis, Synthesis, and Design of Chemical processes” (5th ed.)
      > *Seider model*: Warren D. Seider (2016), “Product and Process Design Principles: Synthesis, Analysis and Evaluation” (4th ed.)
      > *Smith model*: Robin Smith (2016), “Chemical Process Design and Integration” (2nd ed.)